Q&A by Russell Nichols

 I’m the chair of the Assembly Housing Committee in the State Legislature.
 I’ve been the chair for about a year, so our committee deals with all housing policy that comes through state government, and I have the honor and privilege and challenge of being one of the state policy makers in the space.

 California has a real deficit of affordable housing.
 We’re about 3.5 million homes shy of where we need to be to meet our goals to serve our communities in terms of the need.
 This puts real pressure on our rental housing market and our homeownership opportunities, and it’s really driving people out of our more expensive cities and, ultimately, driving people out of the state because they can’t afford to live here.

 What do you see as the major factors driving the housing crisis in the Sacramento region?

-What do you see as the most critical solutions to lack of affordable housing?
+What do you see as the most promising solutions to lack of affordable housing?

 What can you tell us about these responses and why they offer the most potential to solve the problem of housing affordability?

-What evidence exists to show the effectiveness of these solutions?
+What evidence exists to show the effectiveness of these strategies?